 Market performance under Donald Trump and Joe Biden reflects two very different economic environments.
 In his first term until the pandemic, Trump presided over steady growth and a bull market, with the S&P 500 delivering higher annualized returns.
 Biden took office during a volatile recovery, facing inflation, rate hikes and global uncertainty.
-While both saw record highs, returns were stronger on average during Trump’s term, largely due to favorable conditions before the COVID-19 shock.
+While both saw record highs, returns were stronger on average during Trump’s first term, largely due to favorable conditions before the COVID-19 shock.

 Stock Market: Trump vs. Biden